ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 ### Starting Power

-On module powerup with Dynmaic Power is enabled, power is set to the minumum supported power.
+On module powerup with Dynmaic Power is enabled, power is set to the minimum supported power.

 ### Lowering Power